 Sonic Free Riders, though an ambitious attempt to bring a controller-free entry to the racing genre, is a challenge to enjoy.
 Here’s a word of advice, Sonic: Ditch the board and stick to your platforming roots.

-Sonic Free Riders, uses Microsoft’s Kinect
+Sonic Free Riders uses Microsoft’s Kinect

-technology, placing you in the Sonic universe as you zip around a
+technology to place you in the Sonic universe as you zip around a

 limited number of courses – or at least try to.
 Spotty body detection

 turns what could have been a unique racing experience into a